How to transfer money from your credit card to a bank account

 What to consider before getting a cash advance

-Before you commit to taking out a cash advance, there are several things you'll want to consider:
+Before you commit to taking out a cash advance, there are several things you may want to consider:

 - Higher APR than regular purchases: The APR on the cash advance can be significantly higher than everyday credit card purchases.